MaGnsio/100-days-of-code/log.md

 # Day 004: August 09, 2020

-**Today's Progress:** put the final touches on my projects and its now ready to run -> implemented my new defined exceptions, reviewed the pretyped functions and commented them, and completed the main function.
+* put the final touches on my projects.
+* implemented new defined exceptions.
+* reviewed the pretyped functions and commented them.
+* completed the main function.

 **Link to work:** [The Completed Project](https://github.com/MaGnsio/100-days-of-code/tree/master/banking%20system%20project)